-The Pathology CSU provides a comprehensive, consultant lead service by a combination of in-house and external provision.
-Routine high volume and emergency investigations are provided in-house, other specialist investigations are sent to accredited reference laboratories.
+The Pathology CSU provides a comprehensive, consultant lead service comprising a combination of tests carried out on site at MKUH and others carried out by external laboratories.
+Routine high volume and emergency investigations are provided inhouse, with specialist investigations sent to accredited reference laboratories.

-The Pathology CSU comprises Pathology Support Unit, Haematology, Blood Transfusion and Immunology, Chemical Pathology, Microbiology and Cellular Pathology (Histopathology, Diagnostic Cytology and the Mortuary).
+The Pathology CSU comprises Pathology Support Unit, Haematology, Phlebotomy, Blood Transfusion and Immunology, Chemical Pathology, Microbiology and Cellular Pathology (Histopathology, Diagnostic Cytology and the Mortuary).
 Cervical Screening Cytology is provided by Norfolk and Norwich University Hospital Cellular Pathology.

-Pathology's Consultants are available to advise on the selection of appropriate tests and help with the interpretation of results.
+Pathology Consultants are available to advise on the selection of appropriate tests and with the interpretation of results.